dehezhang2/Notes/3103/CS3103_Operating_System.md

     * Scheduling can be application specific
     * Can run on ==any OS== because the threads library is a set of application-level functions(already based on the OS)
   * Cons:
-    * Only a single thread within a process can execute at a time -> a multithreaded application cannot take advantage of multiprocessing
+    * Only a single thread within a process can execute at a time -> a multithreaded application cannot take advantage of multiprocessing(processor just for one process's threads)
-    * When a ULT executes a blocking system call, all of the threads within the process are blocked.
+    * When a ULT executes a blocking system call, all of the threads within the process are blocked

 * Kernel level Thread(KLT), also called(kernel-supported threads or lightweight processes): Thread management is done by the kernel

   ![image-20190210221107012](image-20190210221107012.png)

-  * No thread management done by application, just an API to the kernel thread facility(服务)
+  * No thread management done by application, just an **API to the kernel thread facility**(服务)
   * Each user-level thread is mapped to a kernel-level thread
   * Kernel maintains context information for the whole process ==and individual threads within the process==.
   * Scheduling is done ==on a thread basis==.
   * e.g. : Windows, Linux
+  * time comparation for three different kinds of the execution modes(for uni-processor)

   ![image-20190210222123084](image-20190210222123084.png)

   * Pros:
     * The kernel can simultaneously schedule multiple threads from the same process onto multiple processors.
     * If one thread in a process is blocked, the kernel can schedule another thread of the same process.

-    * Kernel routines themselves can be
+    * Kernel routines themselves can be  multithreaded.

-      multithreaded.

   * Cons:

-    * The transfer of control from one thread to another within the same process requires a mode switch to the kernel.
+    * The transfer of control from one thread to another within the same process requires a mode switch to the kernel.(conversion overhead)
     * Managing KLTs is slower than ULTs.
     * KLT implementation needs ==OS support==.

-* Combined Approach: m-to-n hybrid implementation
+* Combined Approach: **m-to-n hybrid** implementation

   * ![image-20190210222324632](image-20190210222324632.png)Application creates *m* ULTs.
-  * OS provides pool of *n* KLTs.
+  * OS provides pool of *n* KLTs(n processors to manage).
   * Multiple ULTs are mapped onto a ==smaller or equal number of KLTs==.
   * Multiple threads within the same application can run in parallel on multiple processors.
   * A blocking system call need not block the entire process.